-Scarce map the Turkish Empire, extending from Asia Minor and the Red Sea to Persia and the Gulf of Ormuz, center on the Arabian Peninsula.
+Scarce map the Ottoman and Persian Empires, extending from Asia Minor and the Red Sea to Persia and the Gulf of Ormuz, centered on the Arabian Peninsula.

 This map appeared in a later edition of Nicolas De Fer's Atlas ou Recueil de Cartes Geographiques, first published in 1709.
 The work was essentially a composite atlas, with maps added and updated over the course of the next 30 years.
 The present example bears the imprint of Guillaume Danet, De Fer's son in law, who took De Fer's printing house following De Fer's death in 1720, along with his brother, Jacques-Francois Danet.